Contents

 Overview

-The international HTA database provides free access to bibliographic information about ongoing and published health technology assessments commissioned or undertaken by HTA organisations from around the world.
-This includes INAHTA members and non-INAHTA members.
+The International HTA Database provides free access to bibliographic information about ongoing and published health technology assessments (HTAs) commissioned or undertaken by HTA organisations from around the world.
+This includes INAHTA members and non-INAHTA member agencies.
 The database provides a single point of access to information that would otherwise be more difficult and time-consuming to search for on individual agency websites.

 INAHTA has taken on the responsibility for the production of the HTA database.
-This was previously done by the Centre for Reviews and Dissemination (CRD), University of York, England.
-The database was started by the CRD in 1996 and, in fact, it used the INAHTA Briefs as a seed database for the new international platform.
+This was previously done by the Centre for Reviews and Dissemination (CRD), at the University of York, in England.
+The database, then called the HTA Database, was started by the CRD in 1996 and, in fact, it used the INAHTA Briefs as a seed database for the new database.

-The former database was produced by the CRD until March 2018, at which time the addition of records was stopped as INAHTA was in the process of rebuilding the new database platform.
-In July 2019, the database records were exported from the CRD platform and imported into the new platform that was developed by INAHTA.
-The rebuild of the new platform was launched in June 2020.
+The former database was produced by the CRD until March 2018, at which time the addition of records ended at the CRD.
+INAHTA then assumed responsibility for the database and built a new database platform.
+In July 2019, the database records were exported from the CRD platform and imported into the new INAHTA platform and the database, renamed the International HTA Database, was launched in June 2020.

 Description of Records

-The HTA database is a valuable source for identifying grey literature as much of the information it contains is only available directly from individual funding agencies.
-Database content is supplied by the members of INAHTA and by other international HTA organizations, making a total of 120 HTA producers with records listed on the database.
-The HTA database includes completed and ongoing health technology assessments from around the world.
-Bibliographic details and contact information are provided for published projects, and the authors’ conclusions are included for some projects.
-Links to reports, project pages and/ or organization websites are provided wherever possible.
+The International HTA database is a valuable source for identifying grey literature as much of the information it contains is only available directly from individual HTA agencies.
+Database content is supplied by the members of INAHTA and by other HTA organizations worldwide.
+Currently, over 120 HTA agencies have records listed on the database.
+The Database includes completed and ongoing health technology assessments from around the world.
+Bibliographic details and contact information are provided, and English language abstracts are included for most reports, along with the URL to the project page or final report.

-The HTA database is unique in that it contains records of ongoing HTA projects, which are updated on the database when projects are completed.
-This enables funders and researchers to identify work already in progress and may help reduce unintended duplication of effort.
+The International HTA Database is unique in that it contains records of ongoing HTA projects, which are updated in the database when projects are completed.
+This may enable funders and researchers to identify work already in progress and may help reduce unintended duplication of effort.
+(Please note: not all agencies contribute their records to the database, and some contribute records for their completed assessments, but not ongoing projects.)

-The structure of the new database generally follows that of the former database but with important improvements:
+The structure of the new International HTA database generally follows that of the former database but with important improvements:

 • Expanded records that include more abstract information, i.e., authors' objectives, conclusions and results, recommendations, methods and identified further research/reviews required.
 These fields improve the utility and searchability of the records.